What is The Other Almanac?

 The Other Almanac is a reimagining of The Old Farmer's Almanac, updated for our current world.

-In case you don't know it, the Old Farmer's Almanac is the oldest continuously printed publication in the US, it's a mix of old wisdom, garden advice, little poems, jokes, how to's, recipes, calendars, and much more.
-Although it advertised as for everyone, it's limited culturally, does not take stances on anything political, ecological, or social and has historically catered to rural white american farmers.
+In case you don't know it, The Old Farmer's Almanac is the oldest continuously printed publication in the US, it's a mix of old wisdom, garden advice, little poems, jokes, how to's, recipes, calendars, and much more.
+Although it advertised as for everyone, it's limited culturally, does not take stances on anything political, ecological, or social and has historically catered to rural, white, USAian, farmers.

 The Other Almanac still has all the parts of the traditional almanac, but our pages are filled with art, recipes, historical critique, words from professors, climate organizers, indigenous activists, migrant farmworkers, scientists, medicine makers, incarcerated painters, astrologers, lawyers, borderland midwives and more.